 Some may say the term money laundering is too harsh.
 But think on it.
 If it’s not laundering money – what is the taking of funds, transferring them through a third party to wash so they can be donated to a candidate who you are not allowed to support?
-Let me say for the record that what Mr. Walsh, Ms. Black, Mr. Koontz, and Mr. Orndorff are doing is perfectly legal by Virginia laws governing campaign finance.
+Let me say for the record that what Mr. Walsh, Mr. Shaffer, Mr. Koontz, and Mr. Orndorff are doing is perfectly legal by Virginia laws governing campaign finance.
 But it is a naked attempt to violate the rules of the party plan which call for delegates to a convention to only support party endorsed candidates.
 And on its face each should be banned from participating in party politics for the next four years.
 Well Mr. Walsh has already been banned, but he needs to be joined by his three cronies.

 It is time to put an end to the big spending RINO’s and their corrupt ways.
 This is a conversation which likely occurs in each locale in Virginia.
 So for us to truly drain the swamp, we must do it not only at the federal level, but also at the state and local level as well.